 What's good enough for us is certainly good enough for our pets as well.

 Neem soaps and shampoos have become very popular with dog and cat owners.
 Home made neem oil sprays can even be used on horses, cattle and other live stock for ticks, fleas, mites and other skin parasites.

 More about using neem for dogs and other pets.

 The other main and popular use for neem oil is as a natural garden or agricultural insect spray.
 Neem oil very effectively deals with a huge range of garden pests.
 Neem spray can also be used as a preventative measure.
 It will stop insects from becoming a problem in the first place.

-The best thing about using neem in the garden is that it is totally non toxic to beneficial insects, bees, birds, lizards, other animals and ourselves.
+The best thing about using neem in the garden is that you won't harm beneficial insects, bees, birds, lizards, other animals or yourself.

 Find out more about using neem as an insecticide here.

-Take for example the leaf and bark extracts in neem toothpastes and mouth washs.
+Take for example the leaf and bark extracts in neem toothpaste and mouth wash.
 They showed impressive results in studies about gum disease, and seem to also prevent cavities.
 (More about neem and oral care here.)

 And did you know that neem oil shows promise as a natural contraceptive?

 There is more, much more to neem than most people realise.